 Nutrition plays a key role in health.
 In the UK it is estimated that around 33,000 excess deaths per year are caused by diets that do not match current guidelines, and inequalities in diet contribute to health inequalities.

-Where we live and work, the people around us, and what resources we have access to are among the factors that influence what we eat, from early years to older age.
+Almost all the food we eat comes from the commercial food system.
+But, where we live and work, the people around us, and what resources we have access to also influence what we eat, from early years to older age.

-Consequently, policies and interventions to improve the health of our diets will require the various action of government, food producers and retailers, the media and other sectors.
+Consequently, policies and interventions to improve the health of our diets will require the various actions of national and local governments, food producers and retailers, the media and other sectors.

-The Programmes within Dietary Public Health at CEDAR examine the behaviours, environments, policies and practices behind our diets, with a view to supporting effective interventions in this complex area.
+The Programmes in Dietary Public Health at CEDAR examine the behaviours, environments, policies and practices behind our diets, with a view to supporting effective interventions in this complex area.

-- Food behaviours and public health interventions – Prof Martin White
+- Food systems and public health – Prof Martin White

 - Policy and environmental approaches to obesity prevention in women and childhood – Dr Sara Benjamin Neelon